tchughesiv/aws-loft-2017-container-lab/labs/lab5/chapter5.md

 ## Web console

 Now that we have deployed our template, let’s login as developer to the OpenShift web console - `https://<YOUR AWS VM PUBLIC DNS NAME HERE>:8443`

-Your web console url can be retrieved w/ the following command:
+The console url can be retrieved with:
 ```bash
 $ oc cluster status
 ```